Resp & Qualifications

 - Provides telephone triage and emergency intervention as needed.

-- Acts a resource to the member and the care team to provide information regarding mental health and substance abuse benefits, and community treatment resources.
+- Acts as resource to the member and the care team to provide information regarding mental health and substance use benefits, and community treatment resources.

 - Educates providers, supporting staff, members and families regarding care coordination role and health strategies with a focus on member-focused approach to care.